- Confused by VCA/FET/Optical/Variable Mu compression? No idea when to use which?

 Aside from deciding HOW to use compression, as you delve deeper, you’ll start to think about WHAT compressor to use.
-As a general rule compression is used to affect the dynamic range of a track or instrument, however, there are several types of compressors that all operate differently and with different qualities.
+As a general rule, compression affects the dynamic range of a track or instrument.
+However, there are several types of compressors that all operate differently and with different qualities.

 Audio Compression: Explained

 Compression came about in the 1930s as a way of effectively transmitting audio signals from radio stations to their listeners without causing distortion for any other unpleasant sounds.
-It turned out however that by compressing this signal the sound became punchier and sounded louder.
+It turned out, however, that compressing this signal made the sound punchier and louder.

 These early compressors were much more primitive than the ones we see today, with very basic ‘in and out functions.
 As time went on the sound of compression became more desirable, and audio engineers started to utilize this idea of dynamic range compression to improve the sound of their recordings.

 Fast forward to the modern day and you’ll be hard pushed to find a commercial track without compression on.

 Compression nowadays is almost an instrument in itself.
-Whether you’re using a physical piece of outboard gear or a plug-in emulation, the sound of compression will vary type by type.
+Whether you’re using a physical piece of outboard gear or a plug-in emulation, the sound of compression varies.

 What is FET Compression?

-FET (or Field Effect Transistor) compression came about when audio units started to replace large tubes with smaller transistors.
+FET (or Field Effect Transistor) compression came about when audio units started replacing large tubes with smaller transistors.

 What Is FET Compression Good For?

 As a general rule, FET compressors slowest attack time sends to be faster than other compressors such as a Variable Mu.
-FETs themselves give a really punchy tone and sound great across the board whether it’s drums, vocals or guitars you’re recording so it’s no surprise to see at least one in most pro studios!
+FETs give a punchy tone and sound great across the board, whether it’s drums, vocals, or guitars you’re recording, so it’s no surprise to see at least one in most pro studios!